gchang12/tex-story_annotated/README.md

 The annotations directory must contain a list of annotations for each chapter

-For each file in the scene directory, mark the word associated with the note in the corresponding annotation file
+For each file in the scene directory, mark the word associated with the note in the corresponding annotation file with the \markAnnotation macro

 The epilogue annotation file must be numbered as a chapter